marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 tags: ['Trip reports', 'Hiking']
 ---

-I wanted to go on a last-minute overnight trip as I will be traveling the next few weekends and wanted to get some trail miles and test gear ahead of the JMT.
+I wanted to go on a last-minute overnight trip beause I'm traveling the next couple weekends and wanted to get some trail miles and test gear ahead of the JMT.

-As most places in the Sierras are still snowed in, Henry Coe was the logical destination.
+Most places in the Sierras are still snowed in, so Henry Coe was the logical destination.
 Less than an hour from the South Bay Area, it's a great place to get out in nature without having to drive too far.
 I found a loop on [AllTrails](https://www.alltrails.com/explore/trail/us/california/pacheco-falls-loop-via-coyote-creek-hunting-hollow) that was about the length I wanted to do and that was in a part of the park I hadn't explored before.

 <iframe width="100%" height="500px" src="https://caltopo.com/m/V59T"></iframe>